2010 Mercedes-Benz CL-Class

 The Distronic Plus system includes Blind Spot Assistance, with additional sensors in the rear bumper that detect other vehicles approaching in those hard-to-see, over-the-shoulder-and-behind zones to either side.
 If you signal a lane change or begin to steer from your lane, an arrow lights up in the appropriate side mirror, green for all-clear, yellow for caution.

-The Dynamic Rearview Monitor has an enhanced function that scans the size of a parallel parking space and determines if the CL will fit.
+The parking guidance system has an enhanced function that scans the size of a parallel parking space and determines if the CL will fit.
 As before, shifting into reverse activates the camera, and grid lines appear on the speedometer to help guide you into the parking space.

 The infrared night vision systems actively projects infrared light from the headlamps.
 An infra-red camera discreetly mounted in the windshield receives the reflected images and displays them in a high-resolution display in the instrument cluster.
 The result is akin to a highly detailed black-and-white video image.

-Meanwhile, if a frontal crash is imminent, the Pre-Safe Brake system takes action: It tightens the front seat belts milliseconds before impact, moves the front passenger seat to its safest position, closes the side windows to add support for the side-curtain airbags (and to keep occupants' arms inside the vehicle), initiates partial braking to slow the vehicle and will even close the sunroof in a rollover.
+Meanwhile, if a frontal crash is imminent, the Pre-Safe Brake system takes action: It tightens the front seat belts milliseconds before impact, moves the front passenger seat to its safest position, inflates pneumatic chambers in the seats, closes the side windows to add support for the side-curtain airbags (and to keep occupants' arms inside the vehicle), initiates partial braking to slow the vehicle and will even close the sunroof.

 The CL600 comes with a twin-turbocharged V12 that delivers vastly increased power and even greater smoothness than the CL550.
-The CL600 produces 510 horsepower and 612 pound-feet of torque, an astounding 56 percent increase over the CL550.
+The CL600 produces 510 horsepower and 612 pound-feet of torque, an astounding 56 percent increase over the CL550 and the primary reason it has a five-speed automatic (the seven-speed can't handle it).
 The V12 is so smooth and quiet in stop-and-go traffic it almost feels like the car is powered by an electric motor.
 Yet awe-inspiring acceleration is just a push of the pedal away: Mercedes quotes a 0-60 time of 4.5 seconds for the CL600, smack in the middle of the range for Corvettes, Porsches, and Ferraris.
-There's so much low-end power on tap that the tires would spin wildly if not for the traction and stability control systems working overtime.
+There's so much low-end power on tap that the tires would spin wildly if not for the traction control systems working overtime.
 Highway acceleration feels like a DVD on fast-forward.
 We don't know why anyone would actually need this much power in a CL, but it is amazing to experience it.
 Nearly all of what we reported on the CL550 and its multitudinous systems is true of the CL600, which includes virtually all of them as standard.

-The CL63 comes with a 6.3-liter V8 that produces 518 horsepower at 6800 rpm and 465 pound-feet of torque at 5200.
+A CL63 comes with a 6.2-liter V8 that produces 518 horsepower at 6800 rpm and 465 pound-feet of torque at 5200.
 This is not simply a larger version of the CL550 engine, but a unique unit sharing no parts with any other Mercedes-Benz V8.
 Like the CL550 engine, it features four valves per cylinder, variable valve timing, and a variable intake manifold; but its higher-rpm valve system relies on bucket tappets rather than the finger type.
-Mercedes says to expect 0-60 times of 4.5 seconds.
-The CL63 is sportier and louder than the CL65.
+This engine does it best work and makes the most pleasant sounds at higher rpm, but with such abundant output it can be driven sedately and still maintain a brisk pace.
+With an AMG Speedshift seven-speed automatic the CL63 accelerates as quickly as the CL600 and has a higher limited top speed.

 The CL65 is powered by a 6.0-liter twin-turbocharged and intercooled V12 that produces 604 horsepower and 738 pound-feet of torque, for a claimed rocket ride from 0-60 mph in just 4.2 seconds.
-Both of the AMG models are electronically limited to 155 mph, compared to 130 for the CL550 4MATIC and CL600.
+The car is faster than that implies because it hasn't the traction for full-throttle starts and once moving it gathers speed like it has five first gears, the buttery-smooth engine merely whirring away effortlessly.

 The Mercedes-Benz CL coupe is a melding of sensuous design and cosseting luxury that few other vehicles in the world can match.
 The CL offers svelte driving dynamics and a near endless list of luxury and safety equipment.
-This is a car for people who are smitten by its special nature.
+This is a car for people who are smitten by its special nature or monumental power.
 It's a beautiful coupe for two.

 |Model Line Overview|